CougPhenomics/cppcpyutils/docs/index.md

 There are two components to the package:

 1. A command line interface to download images from the LemnaTec database which is documented [here](LT_db_extractor.md)
 2. A python package that wraps some commonly used processes in the PlantCV workflows.
+The API reference is [here](https://cougphenomics.github.io/cppcpyutils/cppcpyutils)

 At the top of a PlantCV workflow starts with: